 Etymology

-The word ‘effectiveness’ originates from the Latin root effectivus, meaning “productive, effective.”
-It was adopted into Middle English via Old French, and its use has been consistent since the late 14th century.
+The word ‘effectiveness’ comes from the Latin root effectivus, meaning “productive, effective.”
+It entered Middle English via Old French, and by the late 14th century it had taken on the sense of producing real results.

 Example Sentences

-• The effectiveness of the new treatment has been proven through clinical trials.
+- The effectiveness of the new treatment was evaluated using clinical trials and follow-up data.

-• Good leadership is judged by its effectiveness in achieving goals.
+- Good leadership is judged by its effectiveness in achieving team goals over time.

-• She measured the effectiveness of the campaign by the increase in donations.
+- She measured the effectiveness of the campaign by the increase in donations and sign-ups.

-• We need to evaluate the effectiveness of our communication strategy.
+- We need to evaluate the effectiveness of our communication strategy across departments.

 Effectiveness Synonyms